EventStore/EventStore/docs/operations.md

 ### Throttle percent

 The scavenging process can be time-consuming and resource-intensive.
-You can control the speed and resource usage of the scavenge process using the throttlePercent option.
+You can control the speed and resource usage of the scavenge process using the `throttlePercent` option.
 When set to 100 (default value), the scavenge process runs at full speed.
 Setting it to 50 makes the process take twice as long by pausing regularly.

-A scavenge can be stopped and restarted with a different throttlePercent
+A scavenge can be stopped and restarted with a different `throttlePercent`.

+For `throttlePercent` values:

-_Throttle percent must be between 1 and 100._
+- Throttle percent must be between 1 and 100.

-_Throttle percent must be 100 for a multi-threaded scavenge._
+- Throttle percent must be 100 for a multi-threaded scavenge.

 Example:

 ```bash:no-line-numbers
 curl -i -X POST http://127.0.0.1:2113/admin/scavenge?throttlePercent=50 -u "admin:changeit"
 ```

 ### Sync Only

-This option is a boolean value and is false by default.
-When set to true, it prevents the creation of a new scavenge point and will only run the scavenge if there is an existing scavenge point that has not yet been scavenged to.
+The `syncOnly` option is a boolean value and is false by default.
+When true, it prevents the creation of a new scavenge point and will only run the scavenge if there is an existing scavenge point that has not yet been reached in a previous scavenged.
 After running a scavenge on one node, this flag can be used to ensure that a subsequent node scavenges to that same point.

 Example:

 ```bash:no-line-numbers
 curl -i -X POST http://127.0.0.1:2113/admin/scavenge?syncOnly=true -u "admin:changeit"
 ```